usa-npn/buffelgrass-tracker/README.md

 # Buffelgrass Tracker

 This is the angular webpage for the buffelgrass tracking project.
-You can view it at https://data.usanpn.org/buffelgrass-tracker/ or buffelgrass.usanpn.org via redirect.
+You can view it at buffelgrass.usanpn.org.
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 # Requirements